ddellamico/ionic2-conference-app/README.md

 Ionic Conference App with JWT authentication
 ============================================

-This project is a Fork of <https://github.com/driftyco/ionic-conference-app> that uses Webpack and and consume REST API exposed by [API component](https://github.com/ddellamico/ionic-conference-api).
+This project is a "extended" version of <https://github.com/driftyco/ionic-conference-app> that uses Webpack and consume REST API exposed by [API component](https://github.com/ddellamico/ionic-conference-api).
 The API component for this application can be found [here](https://github.com/ddellamico/ionic-conference-api).

 **Api component live demo:**: https://ion-conf-api.damiendev.com